Site icon Circuit Ideas for You

 PWM Motor Speed Control Circuit using Two Transistors

-This circuit acts like a fancy dimmer switch for your motor.
+It works like a dimmer switch for the motor.

 Circuit Working: